Carleslc/kotlin-extensions/README.md

 This library from Google includes a lot of useful classes and methods to extend the language.
 It is written in Java but it can be used from Kotlin with no problem.

-It is already included with version `32.0.0-android` in KotlinExtensions, available for Android use.
+It is already included in KotlinExtensions, available for Android use.

 ### [Android KTX](https://developer.android.com/kotlin/ktx) and [Splitties](https://github.com/LouisCAD/Splitties)